4ops/vscode-language-terraform/README.md

 # Terraform

 This is a Visual Studio Code extension.
-Adds syntax support for the Terraform configuration language.
+Adds syntax support for the Terraform and Terragrunt configuration language.

 ## Features

 * Syntax highlighting
 * Basic syntax validation
 * Snippets
+* Terragrunt supported
 * No language server
 * No telemetry
 * No popups